PolusAI/image-tools/polus-czi-extract-plugin/Readme.md

 If WIPP is running, navigate to the plugins page and add a new plugin.
 Paste the contents of `plugin.json` into the pop-up window and submit.

-There is currently no publicly available docker image, so a docker image will need to be built and sent to the kubernetes cluster WIPP is running on.

 ## Options

 This plugin takes one input argument and one output argument: